arcus/data_education_presentations/2021_aimos/Incorporating_inclusive_design/presentation.md

 ---

 ### Unsolved Issues
-- Neither RStudio nor Jupyter Notebooks are fully accessible
+- Neither RStudio nor Jupyter Notebooks are fully accessible (maybe also cite?)
-- Despite being text-based, command line interfaces are not inherently accessible ()
+- Despite being text-based, command line interfaces are not inherently accessible (citation)

 Note: While there are teams currently working to improve the accessibility of both RStudio and Jupyter notebooks, neither are currently up to standards.

+---

+### Thank You
+Rose Franzen: franzenr@chop.edu
+Rose Hartman: hartmanr1@chop.edu